mrmoth/whattxt/README.md

 *   ratio [username] - checks the ratio of a user, if blank gives your ratio
 *   top10 [day|week|all] - gives the top10 list
+*   subs - checks for unread subscriptions, this is until I figure out a way better way to automatically notify you. c: